superbgithub/-sprint-capacity-api/README.md

 ## Data Storage

-This POC uses **in-memory storage** (Python dictionary) for simplicity.
-Data will be lost when the server restarts.
+This application uses **PostgreSQL** for persistent data storage.
+Data is preserved across server restarts.
+The database runs in a Docker container and uses SQLAlchemy ORM with async support.

 For production, replace `app/services/database.py` with a real database:
 - PostgreSQL (with SQLAlchemy)